seinokatsuhiro/koshucode/INSTALL.md

 This software is written in Haskell, and built with the Cabal packaging system.
-Before building koshucode libraries and executables, please install the [Haskell Platform](http://www.haskell.org/platform/) or [MinGHC](https://github.com/fpco/minghc) for Windows.
+Before building Koshucode libraries and executables, please install the [Haskell Platform](http://www.haskell.org/platform/) or [MinGHC](https://github.com/fpco/minghc) for Windows.
 Haskell Platform constains the Haskell compiler and